 Draft.
-See course Blackboard or syllabus distributed in class for official version.
+See course Canvas or syllabus distributed in class for official version.

 Professor: Dr. Benjamin Bryce

 Time: Tuesdays and Thursdays, 11:10-12:10